Muhammad bin Tughluq: Death and ensuing collapse of the empire

-Muhammad Bin Tughlaq died in 1351 on his way to Thatta, Sindh, while he was campaigning in Sindh against Taghi, a Turkic slave tribe.
-It was during his reign that the Sultanate of Delhi collapsed by twofold resistance.
-One was from Rajputs led by Hammir Singh of Mewar.

-and the other from Harihara and Bukka of South India.
-While Rana Hammir Singh liberated the strategic Rajputana following the victory in Battle of Singoli in 1336, Harihara and Bukka established a new empire called Vijayanagara Empire, by initially defeating and later ending Madurai Sultanate that was ruling the city of Madurai and its environs of South India on behalf of Delhi Sultanate.
+Muhammad Bin Tughlaq died in 1351 on his way to Thatta, Sindh, while he was campaigning in Sindh against the Taghi, a Turkic slave tribe.
+It was during his reign that the Sultanate of Delhi collapsed under two attacks.
+One was from Rajputs led by Hammir Singh of Mewar, while the other was from Harihara and Bukka of South India.
+While Rana Hammir Singh liberated the strategic Rajputana following the victory in Battle of Singoli in 1336, Harihara and Bukka established a new empire called Vijayanagara Empire, by initially defeating and later ending the Madurai Sultanate that was ruling the city of Madurai and its environs of South India on behalf of the Delhi Sultanate.
 Several other south Indian rulers like Musunuri Kaapaaneedu, etc. also contributed to the downfall of the Islamic Sultanate of Delhi.
 To add to Tughluq's woes, his own generals rebelled against him.
 One of his generals, an Afghan or Turk Muslim named Hasan Gangu, would go on to form the Bahmani Sultanate in the Deccan during the Rebellion of Ismail Mukh.